cornlab/blender/README.md

 # Blender versions
 There are two major versions of blender:
 * blender2.py: This uses the same logic as blender.pl, but is rewritten to be more flexible and have a much faster backend.
-It takes approximately one minute for a typical run to complete.
+It takes 5-10 minutes for a typical run to complete.
 It finds the same sites as blender.pl, but with very slight changes to the score.
 The Corn Lab has switched to using blender2.py, and this version will be the one developed against for all future versions.
 * blender.pl: This version was originally published in Wienert & Wyman et al Science 2019.
 It is  very slow, but has been extensively benchmarked.
 A single-CPU run can take as long as 1 day to complete and the newer multi-CPU mode can reduce this to 1 hour or so if you have many CPUs.
 It only works with blunt-cutting Cas enzymes that have a cutsite and PAM location identical to SpyCas9.

 # BLENDER2 aka blender2.py